 The public beta is now running, meaning you can try the game out for yourself right now.
 Here's everything we know so far about the game, including the release date, platforms, how to join the beta, and the latest in-game events.

 When is the Gwent release date?

-CD Projekt Red hasn't yet announced an official release date for the full version of Gwent, but it's expected some time in 2017.
+CD Projekt Red hasn't yet announced an official release date for the full version of Gwent, but it's now said to have been pushed back until 2018.
 Still, you can play the beta already - see below for more info.

 The game will come out on PS4, Xbox One, and PC.
 There's no news yet on any potential Switch version, or a release for iOS or Android, but the devs told us at Gamescom that it "would be great to bring it to other platforms."

 Until then, you can get a taste of what to expect by playing The Witcher 3: Wild Hunt if you haven't already.
 You can buy a Game of the Year edition from £24 on Amazon UK or $38 on Amazon US, though if you're a PC player your best bet might be GOG.com, which has the game free of DRM software, and with exclusive bonuses like a digital soundtrack, comics, and concept art.

 Here's the good news: Gwent will be free-to-play.
 That makes sense given many players have already played a more limited version as part of The Witcher 3, but also because it puts Gwent in line with its biggest competition: Hearthstone, one of the best free PC games out right now.

 Like Blizzard's hugely popular deckbuilding card game, Gwent will be entirely free to play, but will make its money through optional in-app purchases.
 Those will presumably consist mostly of buying new cards.
 Packs of five random cards are apparently priced at £1 each, but you can also buy them using the in-game currency you earn from winning games.